 When the muscle shortens, it pulls on the joint at the end of the muscle just as it would if it were normally contracted.
-But because it is stiff, the joint remains bent and cannot straighten.
+But because it is stiff, the joint remains bent and stuck.
 This condition is called a contracture.

-In Volkmann's contracture, the muscles of the forearm are severely injured.
+In Volkmann contracture, the muscles of the forearm are severely injured.
 This leads to contracture deformities of the fingers, hand, and wrist.

-There are three levels of severity in Volkmann's contracture:
+There are three levels of severity in Volkmann contracture:

 Mild -- contracture of two or three fingers only, with no or limited loss of feeling

-Moderate -- all fingers are flexed and the thumb is stuck in the palm; the wrist may be stuck in flexion, and there is usually loss of some feeling in the hand
+Moderate -- all fingers are bent (flexed) and the thumb is stuck in the palm; the wrist may be bent stuck, and there is usually loss of some feeling in the hand

 Severe -- all muscles in the forearm that both flex and extend the wrist and fingers are involved; this is a severely disabling condition